Why reach for TUMS

 Choose better foods

 You can avoid heartburn by staying away from certain foods.
-Spicy and fatty foods are the most commonly reported foods to trigger heartburn, but that can vary from person to person.
+Spicy and fatty foods are the most commonly reported foods that trigger heartburn, but that can vary from person to person.
 In general, eating healthier is always a good idea.